mscheuer92/Webpage_Ranker/README.md

 *Q: Briefly compare and contrast the rankings produced in Q2 and Q3.*

-In question 2, URI #10 had the lowest TF-IDF score, but as far as PageRank goes, it received a 6/10 from the DNS Checker site.
+URI #10 had the lowest TF-IDF score, but as far as PageRank goes, it received a 6/10 from the DNS Checker site.
 That puts it right up there with the top result from question 2, which also had a PageRank of 6/10.
 I was actually surprised that http://www.msn.com/ had a PageRank of 6/10.
-I thought for sure it would have been a 10/10.

 The first 6 results in the PageRank table reflect the results in the TF-IDF table.
 They are ranked high in both of these tables.
 The lowest PageRank result which sits at a 3/10, was actually not the lowest TF-IDF.